Azure/azure-sdk-for-js/sdk/identity/identity/test/manual-integration/AzureServiceFabric/INSTRUCTIONS.md

-# Testing azure-identity in Service Fabric (in Python)
+# Testing azure-identity in Service Fabric (in TS)

 Setup for a Service Fabric cluster and two apps, used for testing managed identity using Azure.Identity.